softwarewithcode/casino/README.md

  /utils/workspace

 ### Frontend
-Current frontend is merely a reference implementation for backend testing.
+Current frontends are merely a reference implementations for backend testing.
 Repo description contains a link which shows how the UI works without building a workspace. <br>
 Frontend is reactive using Pinia and Vue combination.
 Frontend has no animations. <br>
 Documentation section has more information about ui-backend websocket communications.
 It might be useful if you want to test/study WebSockets using this project.
 Or maybe build brand new user interface.

 ### Backend
-Built originally using Java 19 with Virtual Threads / JakartaEE.
-Downgraded later to LTS Java17, point being to get the (backend) workspace running in a Docker container.
-Currently Tomee has only Java17 docker images available.
-Check issues tab with Docker. <br>
+Java 19 with Virtual Threads preview / JakartaEE.  <br>

 Some classes have Virtual Threads parts commented out for future. + ConcurrentPreviewTestBreaksWithoutConfiguration.java as Junit test class which uses Virtual Threads and Cyclic Barriers for concurrent testing.

 ### Future development ideas
 Next game?
-Roulette, Texas Hold'em, Omaha etc. <br>
+Roulette, Omaha etc. <br>
 Database handling, authentication. <br>

 ### For learning